 . . .

 He brought Darik’s silk shirt to his nose.
 Flashes of Darik’s bubbly cheeks, dark brown eyes and giggles haunted his mind.
 A surge of pain and shock rang through his body.
-His hands covered his eyes, but they could not stop the tears that burst through his fingers.
+His hands covered his eyes, but they could not stop the tears bursting through his fingers.
 Anguish enveloped his body like a thin layer of fire burning under his skin.
 A lump of agony grew in his gut, pulling Talon into a deep hole he could not hope to escape.
 Tears streamed down his arms, dripping off below.
 He was about to drop to his knees.

 “Is there anything I can do, my Warlord?” a solemn voice said.
 Rumee, an advisor to Raven’s village, had climbed through the oval door in the floor, uninvited.